What does fact checked mean?

 Imbalance Increases Risk of Injury

 A strength imbalance between your hamstrings and quads increases your risk of injuries, such as muscle strains and ligament sprains.
 This is especially true for women, who are up to six times more likely to suffer a knee injury compared to men.
-The risk is even greater for women athletes, who are more likely to be quad-dominant.
+The risk is even greater for women athletes, who are more likely to be glute and quad-dominant.

 When you contract your quads to extend your knee, for example, your hamstrings act as the antagonist to control the movement and stabilize your knee.
 If your hamstrings are weak, the contraction of your quads and knee extension may be too forceful, causing damage to your joints, muscles or ligaments.
 Weaker muscles also fatigue more quickly and therefore may result in greater strength imbalances and further injury.